1-irdA/chart/README.md

 # chart

 Generate barchart for cli app with no dependence.

-Works with percentage.
+## Barchart

 ```go
 package main